bewketut/QuranKerim/README.md

 2. Make sure you select the font of choice as in- main.tex (or myquran00/2.tex);<br/>
 3. Run <it>xelatex eyquranabm.tex </it> (or myquran02.tex) shell/command promp (or using ghostview-windows)

-##OBJECTIVE
+# OBJECTIVE
 This is so that people can have their own offline use and is to decrease the use of Internet and its related current problems.
 One can write a facebook comment but cannot help themselves write a single aya on computer that they can later use .
 HUMANS ARE NOT KHALIDIN.
 They wear/end/last.
-##EMAIL CONTRIBUTION:
+# EMAIL CONTRIBUTION:
 bewketut@gmail.com
-A word for this Ramadan Kerim(1443-14 Ramadan, 1443)- "altheena atedew fi sabati qulna kunu qiradetan khassieen" - those (jews and christians) who trangressed against the Sabat we said to them (cursed them)"be apes and accursed filth". the except of exceptions --and a bit of joke
+# A word for this Ramadan Kerim(1443-14 Ramadan, 1443)
+"altheena atedew fi sabati qulna kunu qiradetan khassieen" - those (jews and christians) who trangressed against the Sabat we said to them (cursed them)"be apes and accursed filth". the except of exceptions --and a bit of joke
 ----------------------------------